 Oh.
 Em.
 Gee, you guys!
 I need to warn you about Thursdays.
 Thursdays are the days that the loud rolling things come out to stand sentry on the sidewalks.
-You can hear them all over the neighborhood on Wednesday nights, growling as they come from their hiding places out to their posts.
+You can hear them all over the neighborhood on Wednesday nights, growling as they roll out from their hiding places out to take their posts.
 I don’t know what they’re doing there, but they definitely don’t belong, and that’s suspicious.
 And when we run by them, all kinds of unfamiliar smells come out.
 I’ve seen some of them try to take over the space around them by spitting out more Things that Don’t Belong: boxes, toys, Christmas trees, sometimes even large pieces of furniture.
 It’s spooky to run past them because I know they move when I’m not looking, but when I look at them they stand still as a stone.
 And sometimes, they even lie down and open their big maws and wait for less alert dogs than me to come sniff them.. and that’s when they gobble their victims up.

 Today was a Thursday, and the Scary Sentries were all along all the sidewalks on our way to My Trail.
 That put me on edge, so when I saw a bag of something lying in the gutter across the street away from any of the monsters, I was convinced it was the next step of the invasion.
 I wouldn’t take my eyes off that bag, even when I had to turn my head around backward to look at it.
 And I made sure to keep barking and growling at it till we were out of sight.
 Thank goodness, my precautions kept us safe and it didn’t attack us.